Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 *Cultivation limits vary by municipality

-How is the Price of Medical and Recreational Marijuana Changing in California (and Across the U.S.)?
+How is the Price of Medical and Adult-Use Cannabis Changing in California (and Across the U.S.)?

-Since the legalization of recreational marijuana in California, the price of cannabis has decreased.
-And it appears as though the price of medical and recreational marijuana will continue to lower (to an extent) as competition increases.
+Since the legalization of adult-use cannabis in California, the price of cannabis has decreased.
+And it appears as though the price of medical and adult-use cannabis will continue to lower (to an extent) as competition increases.
 For instance, the wholesale price of cannabis has plummeted significantly in California as an increasing number of growers hit the scene.

 While this is great news for price-sensitive consumers, it is unclear if these lowered prices are sustainable.
-More recently, many cannabis farmers are struggling to turn a profit as wholesale prices continue to decrease.
-Ultimately, this means that consumers should expect these price reductions to hit a floor relatively soon.
+More recently, many cannabis business owners have been struggling to turn a profit as taxes continue to strain the industry.

 As consumers continue to press for lower prices, many dispensaries and on-demand delivery services are looking for new ways to cut their costs.
 Unfortunately, as wholesale prices even out, this may mean a decrease in the quality of their product.